Table of Contents

-It is a text probably of fourteenth century CE.
+It is a text probably of the fourteenth century CE.
 According to this text, the number of postures is 84.
 Of these, four postures should always be practiced.
 They are Siddhasana, Padmasana, Ugrasana, and Swastikasana.
 The text gives the steps for these postures.

-Hatha Ratnavali is a text of Seventeenth-Century CE.
+Hatha Ratnavali is a text of the Seventeenth-Century CE.
 It enumerates eighty-four Asanas.
 Among these, Ten are important; Swastika, Gomukha, Padma, Vira, Siddha, Mayura, Kukkuta, Bhadra, Simha, and Mukta.
 Among these, four are the most important ones; Siddha, Padma, Simha, and Bhadra.

 List of Asanas

 In this text, we could find the full list of eighty-four Asanas.
 Other Hatha Yoga texts give only the information that the total number of postures as 84.
 But they did not enumerate a complete list of 84 postures.
 Of course, the enumeration in this text is the earliest one we could find.
 This is the classical list of Hatha Yoga Postures.

 - Siddhasana (Adept Pose)